 Millard Mccollam Elementary School

-- Millard Mccollam Elementary School's student population of 434 students has stayed relatively flat over five school years.
+- Millard Mccollam Elementary School's student population of 493 students has grown by 12% over five school years.

 |Grades Offered||Grades Kindergarten-5|